droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Reading Check
 You should prepare for each class period by reading the module indicated on the [Dates page](Dates-Current) and announced at the end of the previous class period.
 A preparation guide is provided for each module to help you identify key concepts in the reading ([here's an example](../modules/FoundationalDefns_Prep.html){:target="_blank"}).
 You should prepare your own **hand-written**[^1] answers or notes to each question on the preparation guide.
 A "reading check survey" will be administered during the **FIRST 8 minutes of EVERY** class period.
-You may use **your hand-written notes**, but no other resources, for these reading checks. **Reading checks not completed in the first 8 minutes of class cannot be made up.
+You may use your hand-written notes, but no other resources, for these reading checks. **Reading checks not completed in the first 8 minutes of class cannot be made up.
 Reading check surveys taken from outside of the classroom will not be accepted.**

 ### Participation
 This class is taught in an active learning format.
-Outside of class you will be asked to prepare answers to a reading for each class period (as described above) and completed exercises begun in class.
+Outside of class you will be asked to prepare answers to a reading for each class period (as described above) and complete exercises begun in class.
 Your preparation outside of class will be assessed by me periodically (*without prior notice*) collecting evidence for your preparation.
 Such evidence may include your written answers to the preparation guide (described above) or your written answers to exercises that were to be completed outside of class.
-These items will largely be graded on a "did you do it" basis, but I may deduct points for class exercises that are grossly incorrect.
+These items will largely be graded on a "did you do it" basis, but points may be deducted for class exercises that are grossly incorrect.

 In class you will be asked to actively participate (listen, take notes) in short lectures, work on in-class exercises, ask questions of other students and the instructor, and, occasionally, work in small groups.
 Our time during class is short and precious, thus you will need to be focused and attentive during the entire class period.
 To encourage your full participation, I will assess your level of participation at the end of each class period with the following rubric.